Etodolac (etodolac 500 mg) Dailymed

 Anaphylactoid Reactions As with other NSAIDS, anaphylactoid reactions may occur in patients without prior exposure to etodolac.
 Etodolac should not be given to patients with the aspirin triad.
 This symptom complex typically occurs in asthmatic patients who experience rhinitis with or without nasal polyps, or who exhibit severe, potentially fatal bronchospasm after taking aspirin or other NSAIDs.
 Fatal reactions have been reported in such patients (see CONTRAINDICATIONS and PRECAUTIONS , General ,Pre-existing Asthma ).
 Emergency help should be sought in cases where an anaphylactoid reaction occurs.

-NSAIDs, including etodolac, can cause serious skin adverse events such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+NSAIDs, including etodolac, can cause serious skin adverse reactions such as exfoliative dermatitis, Stevens-Johnson Syndrome (SJS), and toxic epidermal necrolysis (TEN), which can be fatal.
+NSAIDs can also cause fixed drug eruption (FDE).
+FDE may present as a more severe variant known as generalized bullous fixed drug eruption (GBFDE), which can be life-threatening.
 These serious events may occur without warning.
-Patients should be informed about the signs and symptoms of serious skin manifestations and use of the drug should be discontinued at the first appearance of skin rash or any other sign of hypersensitivity.
+Inform patients about the signs and symptoms of serious skin reactions, and to discontinue the use of etodolac tablets at the first appearance of skin rash or any other sign of hypersensitivity.
+Etodolac tablet is contraindicated in patients with previous serious skin reactions to NSAIDs (see CONTRAINDICATIONS ).

 Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)